Alley & Marketplace Rules

 Artists will keep their adult artwork covered/censored (sticky notes, washi tape, and stickers all work well) at all times and kept in clearly marked binders.
 Binders will be closed when they are not being browsed.
 The exception to this policy is when adult work is actively being created.
 The responsibility is on the artist to keep that work discreet to prevent purposeful viewing by a minor.

-Underage artists must either be accompanied by a parent/guardian at all times, or have their parent/guardian discuss permissions with the Artist Menagerie Directors.
+Underage artists must either be accompanied by a parent/guardian at all times, or have their parent/guardian discuss permissions with the Artist Alley/Marketplace staff.

 Crafted items of an adult nature may not be displayed in the Alley space.